 Some sonographers work in special rooms devoted to conducting ultrasounds while others may travel around a hospital going to see patients in their rooms.

 While sonographers are likely to work in health care settings, some diagnostic medical sonographers get advanced degrees or certifications and work in the classroom as educators, in corporate buildings as part of ultrasound marketing or sales teams, or in labs as researchers.

 The main duties and responsibilities of a diagnostic medical sonographer are conducting ultrasounds of parts of the body, interpreting the results from the ultrasound, and disseminating those findings to the appropriate medical provider(s).
 The results from an ultrasound are used to diagnose medical conditions, so it’s important that a sonographer captures accurate images and understands what denotes a quality image.
 This requires an understanding of human anatomy, usually a specific part of the body.

-A few other duties and responsibilities of a diagnostic medical sonographer are educating patients on details of the procedure, maintaining diagnostic imaging equipment, compiling a summary of findings for the ordering doctor, and working with the patient's medical records.
+A few other duties and responsibilities of a diagnostic medical sonographer are educating patients on the details of the procedure, maintaining diagnostic imaging equipment, compiling a summary of findings for the ordering doctor, and working with the patient's medical records.